23 Wall Street, Concord, NH 03301 Phone 603-228-1196 Click here to email us.

-The festival will be held Saturday, March 27, and Sunday March 28, via Zoom, and hosted by the Concord Community Music School in Concord, NH.
+Due to unforseen circumstances, the festival will be held Saturday, May 15, and Sunday, May 16, via Zoom, and hosted by the Concord Community Music School in Concord, NH.
 This year, the festival features Marla Fibish, Baron Collins-Hill, and David Surette, with special guest vocalist Susie Burke.
 This two-day event offers group workshops on a variety of topics, jam sessions, and a Saturday evening concert.

 Concord Community Music School23 Wall St., Concord, NH 03301

 Please include your address, phone number and email address with any form of payment!

 SATURDAY schedule - May 15

 Workshop #1: 10:30-11:45Baron: A deep dive on mandolin technique and tone productionMarla: The mandolin in Irish music - history, development of styles, key contributors, etc.

 Workshop #2: 12:00-1:15David: Right hand technique through different picking patterns and metersBaron: Learn a scandinavian tuneLunch 1:15-2:30

 Workshop #3: 2:30-3:45Marla: Phrasing, variation and ornamentation in Irish musicDavid: Bill Monroe: repertoire and legacy

 Evening concert: 7:30-9:00 (ET) - CLICK HERE for concert & ticketing infoWorkshop registrants receive one complimentary concert ticket

 SUNDAY schedule - May 16